thisismihir/pythontuple_introduction/README.md

 So there are simple steps for running the attached code , they are as follows:

 Install Anaconda/miniconda
-Place the .ipynb and .png file in the same path
 Open the JupyterLab/Jupyternotebook via miniconda/Anaconda and run the code cell by cell, the details about each cell is provided accordingly.
 NOTE: You do not need any installation of packages